Second-level domain

 In the Domain Name System (DNS) hierarchy, a second-level domain (SLD or 2LD) is a domain that is directly below a top-level domain (TLD).
 For example, in example.com, example is the second-level domain of the .com TLD.

 Second-level domains commonly refer to the organization that registered the domain name with a domain name registrar.
 Some domain name registries introduce a second-level hierarchy to a TLD that indicates the type of entity intended to register an SLD under it.
 For example, in the .uk namespace a college or other academic institution would register under the .ac.uk ccSLD, while companies would register under .co.uk.
-Strictly speaking, domains like .ac.uk and .co.uk are second level domain themselves, since they are right below a TLD.
-A list of the official TLDs can be found at icann.org and iana.org.
+Strictly speaking, domains like .ac.uk and .co.uk are second level domain themselves, since they are directly below a TLD in the hierarchy.
+A list of Internet top-level domains (TLDs) can be found at the IANA.
 An ordinal-free term to denote domains under which people can register their own domain name is public suffix domain (PSD).